Bias lighting: History

-Bias lighting has been used since the early days of television in the form of "TV lamps", often taking the shape of an animal, that were set atop television sets and projected light onto the wall behind the set.
 In 2002, Philips Consumer Electronics developed and patented a lighting system that allowed the background illumination to follow the brightness and color of the TV image.
 In addition to reducing the brightness-contrast of the image with the background, this also extended the image across the wall, making it appear larger.
-This system was integrated into a flat TV and introduced to the market in 2004 under the name “Ambilight”.
-As of the 2000s, bias lights often use LEDs, attach to the backside of flat-panel displays, and draw power from a USB port.
+This system was integrated into a LCD TV and introduced to the market in 2004 under the name “Ambilight”.

+Early forms of this system used individual red, green, and blue CCFL tubes.
+As of the 2010s, bias lights often use LEDs instead, attached to the backside of flat-panel displays, and draw power from a USB port.
 Some bias lighting kits even use a webcam pointed at a TV or monitor screen to read colors and change television backlights accordingly.

 Color temperature

 Bias lights with a color temperature of 6,500 K match the temperature of most monitors' white color, which is derived from the CIE standard illuminant D65.
 They are used in professional editing environments and are recommended to maximize the fidelity of the perceived image.
 In home cinema, bias lighting that is no brighter than 10% of the display's brightest spot and with a color rendering index of at least 90 is recommended.
 There is some debate about the proper brightness levels of bias lighting for HDR content, with SMPTE recommending 4.5 nits and the Imaging Science Foundation recommending 10%, but sometimes as high as 15%.